Not suitable due to Birch and Clove.

 It is common to use Birch daily in a mouthwash, and very small amounts may be ingested.
 As always, toxicity is in relation to dose (Tisserand).

 Medication/Health Condition?
-Contraindicated All Routes (unless specified): Acetaminophen (oral), Antibiotics in significant amounts, Anticoagulant, Diabetes, Diuretic medication, Diet drug (Ephedrine), High Blood Pressure (oral), Childbirth, Epilepsy (limit 6 drops/day orally), Liver and Kidney disease, Major Surgery, Peptic Ulcer, Hemophilia
+Contraindicated All Routes (unless specified): Acetaminophen (oral), Anticoagulant, Diabetes medication, Diet drug (Ephedrine), High Blood Pressure medication (oral), Pethidine; Childbirth, Epilepsy (limit 6 drops/day orally), Liver and Kidney disease, Major Surgery (one week before and after), Peptic Ulcer, Hemophilia

 4. I was unaware that I have been a nighttime "teeth clencher" for years, which has resulted in cracked tooth roots, repeated broken crowns and ultimately jaw misalignment.
 Wearing custom night guards for 5-6 years has slowed down the continued dental damage, however it progressed into TMD.
 I woke up a couple months ago with my jaw so 'clenched' that the pain would not ease except with continual ibuprofen/NSAIDS.
 (Sinuses/Teeth were evaluated/x-rayed by Dr., DDS, and my endodontist showing no reason for pain).
 Once during that time I had swelling/facial droop which took 3 days to resolve.
 I have been told repeatedly by all MDs that it's time to see a TMD specialist.
 Having had amazing success with another concern with Hopewell Essential Oils, I chose to try Dr. Hull's Tooth and Gum.
 I applied it undiluted to the back teeth area inside my mouth and applied Strength to the jaw joint area outside 3-4 times/day initially.
 Literally within 2-3 days I was off ibuprofen/naproxen, could sleep through the night and easily open/close my jaw in proper alignment without pain.
 I decreased application to 2-3x/day, eventually now to 2x/day.
 This is a miracle after 2 months of unending pain!
 Dr. Hull's Tooth and Gum and Strength have literally given back my life without jaw pain! - Karen